criticalcsed/criticalcsed/program.md

 Two groups can participate:

 * Fully-enrolled STEP graduate students staying for a 5th quarter.
 * In-service teachers with prior teaching experience who want deeper preparation in critical CS pedagogy.
-Teachers can enroll à la carte in individual courses.
+Teachers can enroll à la carte in individual courses or join for the full program.
+If you are interested, write [Amy J. Ko](mailto:ajko@uw.edu) for details.

 Undergraduates may not participate; the program assumes at least a year of full-time education or experience in secondary teaching.
 However, we highly encourage you to apply to STEP to get this experience!